 - Contact your legislators.
 Click here to enter your address and search for your County Supervisor.
 Contact them and tell them you want them to pass legislation banning research puppy mills.
 Invite them to contact Dane4Dogs for help with drafting legislation.

 - Donate.
-Donations will fund yard signs, water/snacks for volunteers while they go door to door and printing costs associated with handouts and petitions.
+Donations will fund legal filing fees, yard signs, water/snacks for volunteers while they go door to door and printing costs associated with handouts and petitions.
 Donate here.

 What is all this about?

 Jill Janssen Kane and Clint Kane own a house in Spring Green and they rent a property approx. 3 miles away that is a former veal barn on Big Hollow Road.
 They are applying for permits to house large numbers of dogs that will be bred and sold for experimentation.

 Growing Barn – CONDITIONAL USE PERMIT WAS APPROVED ON JULY 23, 2019